-There are several exemptions in the 2011 Act which do not require the submission of both a preliminary prospectus and a prospectus; these include the distributions of: securities issued by the government of The Bahamas; securities issued by a private company; securities of an investment fund registered under the Investment Fund Act, 2003 or exempt from registering under that Act; an issuer of its own securities that are distributed to holders of its securities as a dividend and offerings by approved foreign issuers.
+There are various exemptions from the Prospectus Filing Requirement in the 2011 Act including distributions:

+- I. of securities issued by the government of The Bahamas; - of securities issued by a private company, securities of an investment fund registered under the Investment Fund Act, 2003, or exempt from registering under that Act; - by issuer of its own securities that are distributed to holders of its securities as a dividend; - 4. by approved foreign issuers and - 5. to accredited investors.

-A distribution of securities issued or to be issued by an issuer under the laws of The Bahamas that is made outside The Bahamas shall be made in accordance with the laws of the country in which the distribution is made.
+A distribution of securities issued or to be issued by an issuer under the laws of The Bahamas that is made outside The Bahamas must be made in accordance with the laws of the country in which the distribution is made.